SpiralStatic/space-age/README.md

 The process also involved automated testing of the backend API through mocha/chai, though unfortunately this was not continued to the end.

 ### Final Result
+The end product meets the outlined MVP, though the thrid point of '* Ability to mark them in some way for future reference (Favoriting and/or add to calender)' could do with more fleshing out.

+It also meets all the set out requirements in the project brief.
+Though testing could be further improved.

 ## Conclusions
+The current state of the product is something I'm reasonably happy with.
+There is some functionality that still needs to be implemented (aka add to calender), and plenty of extra touches I would like to add.